Hrdtr/hrdtr/content/blog/introducing-guantr-a-type-safe-authorization-library-for-javascript-typescript.md

 ---
 title: "Introducing Guantr: A Type-Safe Authorization Library for JavaScript/TypeScript"
-description: Flexible, type-safe JavaScript library for efficient authorization and permission checking.
-Easily manage permissions, and context-aware access control with minimal overhead and a simple API.
+description: "Flexible, type-safe JavaScript library for efficient authorization and permission checking.
+Easily manage permissions, and context-aware access control with minimal overhead and a simple API."
 published_at: 2025-04-09
+cover_image: null
 tags: ["JavaScript", "TypeScript", "Authorization", "AuthZ", "Open Source", "Node.js", "Web Development"]
-cover_image: null
 ---

 Handling permissions and access control is a fundamental part of building almost any web application.
 Deciding *who* can do *what* with *which* resource can quickly become complex.
 While working on one of my own projects, I found myself needing a solution that was not only flexible but also highly type-safe, integrating seamlessly with my TypeScript codebase.